3 days from $485 NZD

 For the 4 day trip, please request one of these options at time of booking:

-- “Kaiteriteri Overnight with Park Day” option (include a night in Kaiteriteri with a day trip in the Abel Tasman the following day.
+“Kaiteriteri Overnight with Park Day” option (includes a night in Kaiteriteri with a day trip in the Abel Tasman the following day.
 Starting price does not include Abel Tasman trip)